githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/3-how-organize-and-automate-your-project.md

 Now that you have your work prioritized, let’s tackle timelines and iterations.

+If you want to save this view click the **Save changes** button to the right of the top of the list view.

 ## How to add an iteration field

-Adding an iteration field to your project can help you and your team visualize the balance of upcoming work in order to help everyone stay on track.
+Adding an iteration field to your Project can help you and your team visualize the balance of upcoming work in order to help everyone stay on track.
 It allows you to set up phases for your tasks in a tangible timeframe to keep you and your team organized.

 1. To first add an interaction field first go to the table view of your project, in the rightmost field header, click **+**.
 2. Then click on **New field**.